praeclarum/MarriageClock/README.md

 This thing is a heart-shaped clock that will tell you how many years, months, and days you've been married.

-It also always says "H+J" in memory of Heather and James' marriage.
+It also always says "H+J" in honor of Heather and James' marriage.

 ## Bill of Materials